OpenTidalFarm/OpenTidalFarm/docs/examples/channel/channel.rst

   domain = RectangularDomain(x0=0, y0=0, x1=100, y1=50, nx=20, ny=10)

 The boundary of the domain is marked with integers in order to specify different boundary conditions on different parts of the domain.
-You can plot and inspect the boundary ids with:
+We create a plot of these facets ids to inspect the boundary ids with (open the file `facet_ids.xdmf` in [Paraview](http://www.paraview.org/) to view the plot):

 ::

-  plot(domain.facet_ids)
+  XDMFFile("facet_ids.xdmf").write(domain.facet_ids)

 Once the domain is created we attach it to the problem parameters: